Bake Play Smile

 Instructions

 • Preheat oven to 170 degrees celsius.
-Line 12 muffin holes with patty paper or cupcake holders.
+Line 12 muffin holes with cupcake liners.

 • Using hand-held beaters or a stand mixer, cream the butter and sugar together until light and fluffy.